Microbiology/Awesome-Bioinformatics-Books/README.md

 # Awesome-Bioinformatics-Books
 A curated list of the best bioinformatics books, all in one place.
-This list is a reference to all of us wanting to pick up a good book and learn more about bioinformatics.
+This list is a reference for all of us wanting to pick up a great book and learn more about bioinformatics.

 ![alt tag](http://4.bp.blogspot.com/-A8SyPdDXK4I/U4EoUyr2OVI/AAAAAAAAAao/3QNLQYO5pH8/s1600/Phage_host_phyla_tree.png)